 Loading regulated data

-Once you have set up the preferred countries for storing the regulated data, you can proceed to loading this data on the InCountry Portal.
+Once you have set up the preferred countries for storing and processing the regulated data, you can proceed to loading this data on the InCountry Portal.

 Click Load data from file and select the JSON file with data.
 The system loads the file and regulated data from it according to the configured data schema.